My Account

 What resumes require great decision-making skills?

-Did you know that, according to the study, 89% of workers admitted to wasting time at work every day?
+Did you know that according to a study by the Economist Intelligence Unit of the Economist Group, approximately 28% of work time is lost due to digital distractions?
 That’s one of the reasons why having good time management skills is something that every employer values in their employees.
 Being able to focus on work and not getting distracted is a perfect way of showing you’re the right person for the job.

 What resumes require great time management skills?